HRx17/HRx17/README.md

 ### Heyo, I'm Haet Ranpariya 👋

-- 🔭 I’m currently working on E-Commerce Web-app.
+- 🔭 I’m currently working on A Reacher Paper (How to speed up android file share).
 - 🌱 I’m currently learning Flutter.
 - 👯 I’m looking to collaborate on Native Android Projects and Youtube.
 - 🤔 I’m looking for help with Dynamic Web-app development